kkohbrok/mls-associated-parties/draft-kohbrok-mls-associated-parties.md

 # Injecting randomness with each commit

-Whenever a group member creates a commit, it exports the `ap_exporter_secret` from the group’s `epoch_secret` (of the new epoch).
+Whenever a group member creates a commit, it exports the `associated_parties_secret` from the group’s `epoch_secret` (of the new epoch).
 The `ap_exporter_secret` is then used to derive the `ap_commit_base_secret` for each associated party, where `context` is the AssociatedPartyExportContext with `ap_index` as the associated